Before filing for a refund, determine which of the following applies to you.

 After the Comptroller's office has approved a refund claim, we will mail a refund check to the person or entity entitled to the refund.
 Factors such as the timely filing discount, penalties, credit interest or an existing liability can affect the refund amount.

 We will send a refund check unless the claimant is set up to receive refunds by direct deposit.
-If you have not already been set up for direct deposit, complete and submit Form 74-221, Tax Refund Direct Deposit Authorization (PDF).
+If you have not already been set up for direct deposit, contact the Revenue Accounting Division at 512-463-4561 to obtain Form 74-221, Tax Refund Direct Deposit Authorization to initiate the process to receive payments electronically.

 The statute of limitations will not be tolled (does not end) until a refund claim includes all of the required elements.
 The Comptroller's office will notify the claimant of the additional information needed.